denizumutdereli/bundesliga/README.md

 # Serverless Deploy
 > sls deploy

-Avoiding cold starts and startup latency issues for the Lambda functions.
+Invludes warmup function to avoid cold starting and startup latency issues for the Lambda functions.

-# Commong Features
+# Common Features

 - Rate Limits
 - JWT Auth - possible to integrate Auth0 using with AWS Authorizer